BioGRID/BioGRID-Annotation/README.md

 + Run: **python EG_parseGeneHistoryToStaging.py** - This will load the gene history from ENTREZ GENE into a staging table for later use.

-+ Run: **python UNIPROT_parseSwissProtAccessionsToStaging.py** - This will load all the SWISSPROT accession ids into a staging table so we can later quickly determine which ids are from SWISSPROT and which are from TREMBL.

 + Run: **python REFSEQ_fetchProteinIDs.py** - This will load all the protein UIDs for REFSEQ into a staging table based on the organisms we are interested in.

 #### Process GENE ONTOLOGY